macports/macports-webapp/README.md

 the docker container.
 Both way are discussed below:

 ## 1. Run inside Docker Container
-It is the recommended way, the Docker Image of the app is pre-configured to run the migrations, populate the database and run cron jobs to update.
+It is the recommended way, the Docker Image of the app is pre-configured to run the `migrations` and `collectstatic`.
+However, the `load` command to populate the database and the crons need to be run manually.

 The image can be built locally or can be pulled from Docker Hub: